Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Poisson-Kac processes as a special case of L evy walks

 \subsection{L\'evy walks as specific continuous time random walks}

 A one-dimensional LW is a continuous stochastic processes possessing a bounded, constant propagation speed $b$; thus, the walker velocity attains values $\pm b$.
-With speed $b$ a L\'evy walker moves in one direction for a ``running" time $\tau$ after which it changes its direction of motion, e.g., randomly by coin tossing \cite{ZuKl93a}.
-Accordingly, $\tau$ denotes the time interval between two subsequent velocity transitions and may also be called the transition time.
+With speed $b$ a L\'evy walker moves in one direction for a ``running" time $\tau$ after which it {either definitely, or randomly, changes its direction of motion, called velocity model, or two-state model, respectively \cite{ZuKl93a}.
+Accordingly, $\tau$ may also be called the transition time.
 In full generality, we assume this variable to be sampled from a prescribed probability distribution $T(\tau)$, where $\tau \in [0,\infty)$.
-Crucially, for a LW, $T(\tau)$ is chosen to possess power law tails \cite{ShlKl85,ZuKl93a,MeKl00,ZDK15}.
+Crucially, for a LW, $T(\tau)$ is chosen to possess power law tails \cite{GNZ85,ShlKl85,GZR88,ZuKl93a,MeKl00,ZDK15}.
 These fat tails enhance the probability of long directed jumps, in contrast to the Wiener process Eq.~\eqref{eq:wiener} where the probability of such jumps decays exponentially.

 To characterise the statistics of this process, the main object to calculate is the position PDF $P(x,t)$.
 Here the underlying ensemble averaging is made over all random realisations of velocity transitions.
-Historically, for LWs the former has been achieved first within the framework of CTRWs; see, e.g., \cite{MeKl00,ZDK15} and further references therein.
-In the original formulation of the theory a continuous time random walker waits for a random time $\tau$ at its current position before jumping over a random distance $\Delta$ either to the left or to the right, where the pair of jump length and waiting time, $(\Delta,\tau)$, is sampled from a prescribed joint PDF $\phi(\Delta,\tau)$.
-Clearly, the jump length distribution is $w(\Delta)=\int_0^{+\infty} \phi(\Delta,\tau) \ud\tau$, where $\Delta\in\mathbb{R}$; likewise the waiting time distribution is $T(\tau)=\int_{-\infty}^{+\infty} \phi(\Delta,\tau) \ud\Delta$.
-Hence a CTRW dynamic can be more naturally defined with respect to an operational time $n \in {\mathbb N}$, which is simply a counter of the jump events occurred.
-The particle position $x_n$ at the physical time $t_n$ is then given by the equations of motion
+Historically, for LWs the former has been achieved first within the framework of CTRWs.
+As is shown in Appendix~\ref{sec:ctrw}, the CTRW description of a two-state LW \footnote{Without loss of generality, we restrict ourselves here and in the following to two-state LWs.
+We remark, however, that the velocity LW model could easily be embedded into our general theory that we develop here by appropriately adjusting the transition matrix Eq.~(\ref{eq4_14}) in Appendix~\ref{subsec:LWrecovery}.} is specified by the equations for the walker position, $x_n$, and the total elapsed time at each transition, $t_n$,